 - The Cameo: Tim Heidecker in the season finale.

-- Captain Obvious: Frequently used by Mike to introduce movies, usually ones he doesn't like."Paranormal Activity 4 is about 90 minutes long, and features actors pretending to be other people in a fictional setting called a movie."
+- Captain Obvious: Frequently used by Mike to introduce movies, usually ones he doesn't like.

 - Cat Scare: Used endlessly in the Paranormal Activity 4 review, chiefly to make a point and mock the film at the same time.